mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/L1Loss_func.md

 PyTorch: functional.l1_loss is equivalent to L1Loss.

-MindSpore: Includes PyTorch function, which can still run when logits and labels have different shapes but can propagate to each other, while PyTorch cannot.
+MindSpore: Includes PyTorch function, which can still run when logits and labels have different shapes but can broadcast to each other, while PyTorch cannot.

 | Categories | Subcategories |PyTorch | MindSpore | Difference |
 | ---- | ----- | ------- | --------- | ------------- |